TechDocsStudio/biel-docs/docs/administration/projects.md

 - **Suggested questions**: Configure predefined questions to guide user interactions.
 For more details, see [Suggested questions](../customization/suggested-questions.mdx).

+### Search filters

+Configure filters that allow users to narrow search results by category in the search widget:

+- **Title**: The label shown to users (for example, `API`, `Guides`, `Blog`).
+- **Pattern**: A regex or glob-style pattern matched against page URLs, titles, and descriptions to determine which results are included.
+- **Active**: Enable or disable individual filters without deleting them.

+Filters appear in the search widget only when `hide-filters` is set to `false` on the widget and the user has started typing a query.
+For more details, see [Search filters](../customization/search-filters.md).

 ### LLM settings

 Configure the AI model and behavior: